niteria/reflex-scotty-poll/README.md

 --------

 1. Clone the repository
+2. `git submodule update --init`
-2. `./nix-front-build`
+3. `./nix-front-build`
-3. Open the last printed `file://` in the browser
+4. Open the last printed `file://` in the browser

 Deployment
 ----------